lm3nitro/Projects/EDR/Wazuh/Part 2-SSH.md

 ![Pasted image 20240428180024](https://github.com/lm3nitro/Projects/assets/55665256/ec165731-3d5c-4459-bcc2-ef5eda43dd90)

 Next, I looked at the Wazuh management server to see if it was able to detect the attack/malicious activity.
 I was able to see 548 authentication attempts and all coming from SSH authentication login attempts.
-With this many login attempts in a short period of time, we can determine that this is a brute force attack and not just a forgotten password by a legitimate user:
+With this many login attempts in a short period of time, this signals a brute force attack and not just a forgotten password by a legitimate user:

 ![Screenshot 2024-05-06 232548](https://github.com/lm3nitro/Projects/assets/55665256/53598b4a-e2de-43ba-adec-8d34f7c0f0dd)